Jerome War Relocation Center: Camp closing

 The Jerome Relocation Camp closed on 30 June 1944 and was converted into a holding camp for German prisoners of war.
 According to U-boat commander Hein Fehler of U-234 food allocation at the camp while he was there was very poor.
 Today there are few remains of the camp standing, the most prominent being the smokestack from the hospital incinerator.
-A 10 foot high granite monument marks the camp location and gives details of its history.
+A 10 ft granite monument marks the camp location and gives details of its history.

 The Jerome Relocation Center operated for a total of 634 days, the least of any of the American concentration camps.
 Riots and isolated confrontations erupted in response to administration of the loyalty questionnaire.
 But the Denson Tribune reported on June 11, 1944 that the "camp was free from juvenile delinquency (...) young girls and boys are well-behaved, well disciplined, well-trained, well-taught, and well led.
 Rowdyism, pranks, swearing, petty theft and juvenile vices are practically nil."
 There were no reports of vandalism.
 This contrasts with poorer results in some of the other camps.

 Once the camp was closed, the remaining residents were transferred.
 Heart Mountain received 507 residents, Gila River received 2,055, Granada received 514, and Rohwer received 2,522.